antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 From existing node types using the `extends` parameter.
 The parameter accepts a list of node types.
-The node type is computed by iteratively updating node type definition structures, going through all node types in the `extends` list (in the specified order), and then applying parameters from the currenty node type.
+The node type is computed by iteratively updating node type definition structures, going through all node types in the `extends` list (in the specified order), and then applying parameters from the current node type.

 Below is a sample specification with used inheritance mechanism: